 Explore practical examples of how to teach computing to learners working on an informal pathway in special schools, including the role of technology in the Engagement Model and a number of free resources.

-Audience: CSpecial school teachers
+Audience: Special school teachers

-Trainer Information: Catherine Elliott
+Trainer Information: Catherine Moore, Learn Sheffield Education Consultant

 To ensure you get the best experience during your visit this website uses cookies.
 To find out more see our Privacy Policy.
 Got it